 Each week, you will have to complete work in ALEKS over the textbook sections, in the form of both modules and homework.
 See the videos in Brightspace to learn more about ALEKS.
-You can earn 5 Bonus Points on each exam if all Objectives and Homework covered on the exam are completed on time.
+You can earn 5 Bonus Points on each exam if all Modules and Homework covered on the exam are completed on time.

 Modules: These are adaptive and you will be given credit for any material that you already know based on your Initial Knowledge Check.
-You must learn at least 70% of the topics in each ALEKS module and complete them by the due date in order to earn the bonus points on Exams.
+You will have one grade entered for Modules that is an average of all the grades you earn on Modules.
+This counts 20% of your overall course grade so take it serious.
 As you work in ALEKS, you will periodically receive Knowledge Checks to help you retain what you have learned and also to personalize reviews of these topics throughout the course.
 Try your best on the Knowledge Checks.
 If you miss problems that you had previously "mastered" you will be given additional topics to practice until they are mastered.
 You have to get three problems in a row correct in order to "pass" a module.